 The Philistines wanted a different type of battle.
 The giant, Goliath, proposed that one man of Israel fight him to determine which nation was superior.
 Every day for forty days, twice a day, Goliath came down into the valley between the two armies and challenged an Israelite to come and fight him.
 But the Israelites were afraid of him.

-This was not a new thing Goliath was proposing – having one champion fight for the entire army.
-But when ancients did this, they tried to use such formidable war equipment that the challenger had the advantage from the beginning.
+Goliath was not proposing this new thing – having one champion fight for the entire army.
+But when ancient armies did this, they tried to use such formidable war equipment that the challenger had the advantage from the beginning.
 And Goliath was a terrifying sight!
-His description indicates that he was more than nine feet tall, wore a bronze coat of armour (like fish scales) that weighted 125 pounds, a bronze helmet for his head and bronze greaves that protected his legs from knees to ankles, and he carried a huge javelin (spear) as his weapon that had an iron point weighing about 15 pounds.
+His description indicates that he was more than nine feet tall, wore a bronze coat of armour (like fish scales) that weighed 125 pounds, a bronze helmet for his head and bronze greaves that protected his legs from knees to ankles, and he carried a huge javelin (spear) as his weapon that had an iron point weighing about 15 pounds.
 In addition, an armour-bearer walked in front of him (probably another giant.)

 When David saw and heard Goliath, he was indignant!
-David wanted to fight Goliath, but he had to overcome some obstacles: the army’s fear, his brother’s insults, Saul’s discouragement, and the fact that Goliath really was better equipped.
+David wanted to fight Goliath, but he had to overcome some obstacles: the army’s fear, his brother’s insults, Saul’s discouragement, and the fact that Goliath was better equipped.
 When David heard Goliath’s challenge, he was outraged that this heathen should dare to challenge the Lord’s army.
 He was even more upset that no one trusted God enough to accept the challenge.
-So he went to King Saul and said that with God’s help he would defeat Goliath.
-Perhaps the Spirit of the Lord was evident in David’s manner because King Saul was convinced by David’s trust in God.
+So he went to King Saul and said that with God’s help, he would defeat Goliath.
+Perhaps the Spirit of the Lord was evident in David’s manner because David’s trust in God convinced King Saul.

 Way to Introduce the Story: